 So if you've got the ambition to match ours, there's no better place to develop your career, than here.

-I have been working at Dyson part-time (More than a year)
+I have been working at Dyson full-time (Less than a year)

 Advice to Management